AlexandraPukhova/QF-Python-Implementation-/README.md

 Fundamentally, a Quotient filter is a hash table, where a hash function generates a p-bit fingerprint.
 The r least significant bits is called the remainder while the q = p - r most significant bits is called the quotient, hence the name quotienting.
 The hash table has 2q slots.
 (Wikipedia, n.d.)
 The quotient filter uses slightly more space than a Bloom filter, but much less space than a counting Bloom filter: the size of a Quotient filter is usually 10-20% more than a bloom filter with same FP (False Probability) rate, but it usually is faster.
 It uses 3 metadata bits per slot.

 Like Bloom filer, QF can generate false positives, never deterministically stating that the eliment is definitely in the set, i.e. it is always *probably* in the set.
-False negatives are not possible in the general case, unless Deletion is used in conjunction with a hash function that yields more that q+r bits.
-(Reference: https://github.com/Nomon/qf-go/blob/master/qf.go)
+False negatives are not possible in the general case, unless Deletion is used in conjunction with a hash function that yields more that q+r bits.[1]

 ##  Supported Operations